 35.3.10 BSS parameter critical update procedure

-If an AP (reporting AP) affiliated with an AP MLD is not in a multiple BSSID set or corresponds to a transmitted BSSID in a multiple BSSID set, the reporting AP shall

-—include in Beacon and Probe Response frames it transmits a BSS Parameters Change Count subfield for each of all APs affiliated with the same AP MLD as the reporting AP, and (#19271) include in a (Re)Association Response frame it transmits a BSS Parameters Change Count subfield for each of all APs that are requested for (re)setup in the received (Re)Association Request frame.
+An AP (reporting AP) affiliated with an AP MLD that is not in a multiple BSSID set or that corresponds to a transmitted BSSID in a multiple BSSID set shall:(#19270)—include in Beacon and Probe Response frames it transmits a BSS Parameters Change Count subfield for each of all APs affiliated with the same AP MLD as the reporting AP, and (#19271) include in a (Re)Association Response frame it transmits a BSS Parameters Change Count subfield for each of all APs that are requested for (re)setup in the received (Re)Association Request frame.

 ...